Meister

+Meister, in compositions such as Polizeimeister or Wachtmeister, has a tradition in the ranks of various German police forces, partially also in Switzerland.
 During the Second World War, Meister was the highest enlisted rank of the German Ordnungspolizei.
-Many modern-day German police forces also use the title of Meister.
+In professional life, Meister usually refers to a higher degree in vocational education.

 Meister has been borrowed into English slang, where it is used in compound nouns.
 A person referred to as “Meister” is one who has extensive theoretical knowledge and practical skills in his profession, business, or some other kind of work or activity.
 For example, a “puzzle-meister” would be someone highly skilled at solving puzzles.
 These neologisms sometimes have a sarcastic intent (for example, “stubble-meister” for someone with a short, neat beard, or “crier-meister” for someone who often cries).